Ula Wyss is a passionate young woman following her dream of becoming a dancer and entrepreneur.

 My passion: Helping people reach their full potential.

 My goal: Create and build a platform for young people to grow and develop into the version of themselves that is most aligned with their passion, purpose and dream.

-My journey: I started and finished in an international school in Asia, and moved out from home at the tender age of 19, all the way back to my roots in Europe.
+My journey: When I was six, my family and I moved to Malaysia, where I went to a German and later to a British International School.
+There, as the pastoral group director, I focused a lot on student happiness and wellbeing, founding a now annual event "Happy Week".
+After graduating, I moved out from home at the tender age of 19, all the way back to my roots in Europe.
 I didn't move out to attend university, no I moved out to follow my heart: to dance.
 I told myself that I would go full out to achieve what I have dreamed of for years and do whatever it takes.
-This included getting a high stress job at a Mexican restaurant while dancing 15 hours a week and becoming fully independent by learning how to cook, do the laundry and handle my own finances.
-Simple choices such as which groceries to buy and what I should do with my money (apart from pay the bills) were extremely difficult as I started.
+After a year of intensive training, I got accepted into a Dance Education Programme in Munich.

 My Positive-Thinking Path started when I was 13.
 My mum introduced me to Louise Hay's book "You Can Heal Your Life".
 She taught me that thoughts become things meaning that if I think positively I will attract positive things into my life.
 At first I didn't believe her, but I had a big realisation some time after that proved otherwise.
 I realised that when I am happy, I attract happy people and happiness into my life and everything seemed to go just the way I liked.
 And whenever I was sad, my days got worse and worse until I reached a really low point.
 That was the proof I needed that thinking happy will make me happy.